xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/gui-and-com-support/wn.md

 This system function reports the GUI objects whose parent is `Y`.

-If `Y` is a name (i.e. is a character vector) then the result `R` is a vector of character vectors containing the names of the named direct GUI children of `Y`.
+If `Y` is a name (that is, is a character vector) then the result `R` is a vector of character vectors containing the names of the named direct GUI children of `Y`.

 If `Y` is a reference  then the result `R` is a vector of references to  the direct GUI children of `Y`, named or otherwise.